Shosei-Abe/Shosei-Abe/README.md

 ---

 ## 🧑‍💻 About me
-- Master’s student @ Kyoto University, Urban Informatics
+- Bachelor’s student @ Eszterhazy Karoly Catholic University, Computer Science
-- Researching **LLM-powered urban data tools** (traffic flow, zoning)
+- Researching **Designing a Self-Improving Research Agent: A Practical Step Towards AGI with Formal Verification**
 - Love building from backend 🚀 frontend, then shipping to users

 ## 🔧 Tech Stack